hashicorp/terraform-guides/infrastructure-as-code/terraform-0.12-examples/rich-value-types/README.md

-# Rich Value Types
+# Rich Value Types Example
-The [Rich Value Types](./rich-value-types) example illustrates how the new [Rich Value Types](https://www.hashicorp.com/blog/terraform-0-12-rich-value-types) can be passed into and out of a module.
+This example illustrates how the new [Rich Value Types](https://www.hashicorp.com/blog/terraform-0-12-rich-value-types) can be passed into and out of a module.
 It also shows that entire resources can be returned as outputs of a module.
 In fact, you can even return an entire module as an output of the root module.

 The top-level main.tf file passes a single map with 4 strings into a module after defining the map as a local value:
 ```